ADMINISTRATIVE PROCEDURE No. 3205

 Level One – Complaint to District

 Anyone may initiate a formal complaint of sexual harassment, even if the informal complaint process is being utilized.
-At any level in the formal complaint process, the district will take interim measures to protect the complainant before the final outcome of the district’s investigation.

 Filing of Complaint

 • All formal complaints will be in writing and will set forth the specific acts, conditions or circumstances alleged to have occurred and to constitute sexual harassment.
 The Title IX Coordinator may draft the complaint based on the report of the complainant for the complainant to review and approve.
 The Title IX Coordinator may also conclude that the district needs to conduct an investigation based on information in his or her possession, regardless of the complainant's interest in filing a formal complaint.

 • The time period for filing a complaint is one year from the date of the occurrence that is the subject matter of the complaint.
 However, a complaint filing deadline may not be imposed if the complainant was prevented from filing due to: 1) Specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint; or 2) Withholding of information that the district was required to provide under WAC 392-190-065 or WAC 392-190-005.

 • Complaints may be submitted by mail, fax, e-mail or hand-delivery to the district Title IX Coordinator.
 Any district employee who receives a complaint that meets these criteria will promptly notify the Coordinator.